 (2) Threatens the imminent use of force against the person of the owner or any person present with intent to compel acquiescence to the taking of or escaping with the property.

 Typically, Robbery 3rd occurs when the alleged threatens to use force without a weapon such as a gun or knife.
 This type of crime is based more on the fear of harm or uses physical restraint to steal from the alleged victim.
 This is different than theft due to the fact that one is using force, or the threat of force, to deprive an individual of property rather than taking a person's property without their knowledge.

-Regardless if you are suspected or charged with a theft crime, a criminal conviction can have serious consequences!
+Regardless of if you are suspected or charged with a theft crime, a criminal conviction can have serious consequences!
 In Alabama, an individual convicted of various crimes could potentially lose their rights to vote, own a firearm, lose security clearances and significantly hinder career options.
 Don't leave your chance!
 Please call Dixon Law today at 205-616-8896.